-Yes, you can contribute some or all of your bonus to the Plan (as Additional Voluntary Contributions) or to the Legal & General Self Invested Personal Pension, in order to build up extra pension savings.
-You will be sent information on how to do this each year.
+Yes, you can contribute some or all of your Bonus to the Plan and/or to the Legal & General Self Invested Personal Pension in order to build up extra DC pension savings.
+You will be sent information on how to do this in quarter 1 each year.